rlivingsus/misc/AllBooks.md

 - Worms (superhero book)
 - Wright, Richard: Burglars on the Job
 - Vance, Ashlee: Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future
+- Varol, Ozan: Think Like a Rocket Scientist
 - Willink, Jocko & Leif Babin: Extreme Ownership: How U.S. Navy SEALs Lead and Win
 - Yancey, Richard: The 5th wave
 - Yang, Jeff: Rise